Last Updated on July 6, 2020 by Editorial Team

 There are many examples of creative minds that achieved great heights even after being dyslexic.
 You can see a list of Top 10 famous scientists with dyslexia – Number Dyslexiawho worked on their creative minds to make a difference in the world.

 - Other than his subjects of interests, Alexander Graham Bell school records were majorly filled with absenteeism and poor grades.
-But, that didn’t stop him for developing greatest invention of all time.
+But, that didn’t stop him from developing the greatest invention of all time.

 - Who could’ve thought the most brilliant mind ever born in the history of humankind, Albert Einstein, had difficulty with reading aloud and word retrieval?